GEWIS/sudosos-frontend/README.md

 1. **sudosos-nginx-proxy**: Nginx proxy configuration for the SudoSOS stack.
 2. **sudosos-frontend-common**: Common code components, helper functions, services, and Pinia stores for frontend applications.
-3. **SudoSOS POS Vue 3**: Frontend application for the SudoSOS POS system built with Vue 3 and TypeScript.
+3. **sudosos-point-of-sale**: Frontend application for the SudoSOS POS system built with Vue 3 and TypeScript.
-4. **sudosos-frontend-vue3**: Dashboard frontend application for SudoSOS, rewritten in Vue 3.
+4. **sudosos-dashboard**: Dashboard frontend application for SudoSOS, rewritten in Vue 3.

 ## Contributing